robnagler/robnagler.github.io/_posts/2019-02-01-BookReview-Why-We-Sleep.md

 > widespread and serious problem than even these sizable numbers
 > suggest.

-> [p244] The two most common triggers of chronic insomnia are
+> [k3754] The two most common triggers of chronic insomnia are
 > psychological: (1) emotional concerns, or worry, and (2) emotional
-> distress, or anxiety.
+> distress,

-> [p245] Simply put, the insomnia patients could not disengage from a
+> [k3781] Simply put, the insomnia patients could not disengage from a
 > pattern of altering, worrisome, ruminative brain activity.

-> [p274] Many people enjoy a glass of wine with dinner, even an
+> [k4252] Many people enjoy a glass of wine with dinner, even an
 > aperitif thereafter.
 But it takes your liver and kidneys many hours
 > to degrade and excrete that alcohol, even if you are an individual
 > with fast-acting enzymes for ethanol decomposition.
 Nightly alcohol
 > will disrupt your sleep, and the annoying advice of abstinence is
 > the best, and most honest, I can offer.

-> [p279] Hot baths prior to bed can also induce 10 to 15 percent more
+> [k4329] Hot baths prior to bed can also induce 10 to 15 percent more
 > deep NREM sleep in healthy adults.

-> [p300] Interestingly, participants in the above studies do not
+> [k4686] Interestingly, participants in the above studies do not
 > perceive themselves as applying less effort to the work challenge,
 > or being less effective, when they were sleep-deprived, despite both
 > being true.
 They seemed unaware of their poorer work effort and
 > performance--a theme of subjective misperception of ability when
 > sleep-deprived that we have touched upon previously in this book.

-> [p313] Teton County in Wyoming enacted an even more dramatic change
+> [k4898] Teton County in Wyoming enacted an even more dramatic change
 > in school start time, shifting from a 7:35 a.m. bell to a far more
 > biologically reasonable one of 8:55 a.m.
 The result was
 > astonishing--a 70 percent reduction in traffic accidents in sixteen-
 > to eighteen-year-old drivers.

-> [p319] Additionally, after a thirty-hour shift without sleep,
+> [k4990] Additionally, after a thirty-hour shift without sleep,
 > residents make a whopping 460 percent more diagnostic mistakes in
 > the intensive care unit than when well rested after enough sleep.